harris-partners/harris-360/README.md

 Pushes the changes to github.com

 4. git pull
-Grab files from github.com (must be in the directory)
+Grab all updated files from github.com (must have your directory open)